lukasschwab/arxiv.py/README.md

 + `id_list`: list of arXiv record IDs (typically of the format `"0710.5765v1"`).

 + `max_results`: the maximum number of results returned by the query.

++ `start`: start defines the offset of the first returned object from the arXiv query results.

 + `sort_by`: the arXiv field by which the result should be sorted.